Mishalzeera/goat-and-daisy-antiques/README.md

 A simple functional suite of running tests that check views and urls would be essential for this project.

-An Admin Task Manager that allowed Admin to create Todo lists for employees and follow those specific lists, excluding the lists that employees create for themselves.

 A refactored separation of functions between apps - especially the Task Manager, since its a handy little tool.